-Crooked Mountain – The Legend Continues is Ron Feldman’s new historical western novel.
-It explores the Lost Dutchman Mine in the Superstition Wilderness of Arizona.
-As ZigZag, Ron’s earlier novel, Crooked Mountain will fire your imagination and make you yearn to join Ron on his expeditions into the Superstition Wilderness in search of the Lost Dutchman Gold Mine, Evolution of A Treasure Hunter, 2020.
+Crooked Mountain – The Legend Continues is one of Ron Feldman’s historical western novels.
+This book explores the Lost Dutchman Mine in the Superstition Wilderness of Arizona.
+His newest book is Lost Dutchman Gold Mine, Evolution of A Treasure Hunter, 2020.

 Traveling on foot through some of the most rugged desert terrains in the world, Ted Cox with his dog, Coy, desperately try to make it to the Quarter Circle U Ranch in the Superstition Mountain.
 Ted is seriously ill and his dog’s feet are blistered from the hot desert floor.
 Finally arriving at the ranch, he inadvertently overhears a plot to murder Adolf Ruth, a man who has come to search for the illusive Lost Dutchman Mine.
 While trying to prevent Ruth’s murder, Ted becomes entwined in a high stakes journey filled with mystery and scandal when he also learns of a more sinister plan, which began when Arizona was still a territory.

 “Feldman has captured the imagination of all readers interested in mystery, intrigue, and tales of the Superstition Mountain.
 This book is a must for anyone who follows in the footsteps of Coronado’s Children.”
 Thomas J. Kollenborn

 These books are available at our location or at the local museums